Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

-This builds on a long literature generalizing linear regression estimators in similar contexts; see \citet{strittmatter2021gender} for a similar discussion applied to the gender pay gap in Switzerland.
+This builds on a long literature generalizing linear regression estimators in similar contexts; see \citet{strittmatter2021gender} for a related discussion applied to the gender pay gap in Switzerland.
+While we focus here on adjusting for the set $V$, this estimator accommodates many types of analyses, as we describe in Section \ref{sec:ob}

-We will first understand the statistical performance of this OB estimator in non-parametric settings where the linear model might not be correct.
-Then we will propose a ridge-regularized version of the OB regression that accounts for interactions and non-linearities in the outcome model.
-The most important interaction is that between hospitals and the covariates; we incorporate this by fitting separate models for each hospital and partially pooling.
-Then we connect this ridge regularized approach to a general linear weighting estimator, showing that it can be equivalently viewed as finding a linear estimator that minimizes a proxy for the bias and the variance in a computationally efficient manner.
+We first consider the statistical performance of this KOB estimator in non-parametric settings where the linear model might not be correct.
+We then propose a ridge-regularized version that accounts for interactions and non-linearities in the outcome model.
+The most important interaction is that between hospitals and the covariates; we incorporate this by fitting separate models for each hospital and partially pooling.\footnote{The interaction between the surgery decision and the covariates is also important.
+The estimates we report in our analysis in Section~\ref{sec:results} use the surgery decision in different ways, where appropriate we run separate analyses for the population that do and do not receive surgery to account for this interaction.} Then we connect this ridge regularized approach to a general linear weighting estimator.